Choosing a university course: five academic factors to consider

 4. League table rankings

-Tip: you can find the main league table rankings (The Guardian, The Times and Sunday Times and the Complete University Guide) for each university side-by-side in our university pages.
+The main league table rankings are published annually by The Guardian, The Times and Sunday Times and the Complete University Guide.

 5. The type of work involved